 Heat styling—via hot tools like blowdryers, irons, and wands—works by breaking down your hair's hydrogen bonds in order to manipulate them into a desired shape.
 As you can imagine, repeatedly doing this to your hair can do a number.
-One study even found that daily heat styling can cause significant breakage and roughness, which seems a little counterintuitive for those who constantly run a flatiron through their hair to smooth out the texture.
+One study even found that daily heat styling can cause significant breakage and roughness1, which seems a little counterintuitive for those who constantly run a flatiron through their hair to smooth out the texture.

 Get regular trims.

 "Most people seek out a haircut to manage the effects from hot tools," says hairstylist Clay Nielsen.
 See, as Sunny shares: Once your hair's structural integrity is harmed, there's no way to repair it—it simply must go. "[If you've used too much heat] there's nothing I'm going to be able to do.
 There's no treatment that's going to help.
 If your hair is burnt, you're going to have to trim or cut it off," says Sunny.